rishikkolli/djangocv/README.md

 # djangocv
-Converts CV/Resume with Django using templates and HTML
+Converts CV/Resume with Django using templates and HTML.
+Two main files will be found inside CV folder: views.py and inside the templates folder is rishik_cv.html

 Steps:
 1. Pull Code